TechsCode-Team/UltraPermissionsWiki/1-Overview/04-Placeholders.md

 * `%uperms_ranks%`
   Shows the the name of all ranks that the player has.
 * `%uperms_rank_timer%`
   Shows the remaining time of the first temporary group.
+(Days, Hours)
+* `%uperms_rank_timer_detailed%`
+  Shows the remaining time of the first temporary group.
+(Days, Hours, Minutes, Seconds)
 * `%uperms_rank_timer_(group)%`
   Shows the remaining time of a specific group.
 (Days, Hours)
 * `%uperms_rank_timer_detailed_(group)%`